luke2533/Project-2-HydraPC/README.md

 - Custom PC alert for customers when they want to save their custom PC and changed to a small form where they add their details

+### 6.18 Changes to home page, progress on build PC, removed social media

+Additions:

+- customPc.js for price tracker and pc priceTracker
+- Home page advertisement for build PC

+Removed:

+- Find PC from nav-bor
+- Find PC from footer
+- Removed social media section from home page

+Issues - Slide show isn't working get error message saying .carousel isn't a function

+Issues - Problem with the priceTracker identify the selected item

+Issues RESOLVED - Trying to add values to pre-built computers that respond to the questionnaire (6.10)

 ## 7.0 Deployment

 ### 7.1 GitHub links